sidhlee/django-postgresql-realestate/django_authentication.md

 ## Logging in

-Django provides method for authentication and logging in.
+Django provides `login` method from `auth` module for authentication and logging in.

 ```python
 from django.contrib import messages, auth